Continental Army: Operations

-The French played a decisive role in 1781 as Washington's Army was augmented by a French expeditionary force under General Rochambeau and a squadron of the French navy under the Comte de Barras.
+The French played a decisive role in 1781 as Washington's Army was augmented by a French expeditionary force under Lieutenant General Rochambeau and a squadron of the French navy under the Comte de Barras.
 By disguising his movements, Washington moved the combined forces south to Virginia without the British commanders in New York realizing it.
-This resulted in the capture of the main British invasion force in the south at Siege of Yorktown, which resulted in the American and their allied victory in the land war in North America and assured independence.
-Before the peace treaty went into effect in 1783, the British partly recovered by defeating the French fleet at the Battle of the Saintes.
+This resulted in the capture of the main British invasion force in the south at the Siege of Yorktown, which resulted in the American and their allied victory in the land war in North America and assured independence.